gee-46/sme-resilience-agent/README.md

 > Upload a sample Invoice and Purchase Order to see real-time AI risk detection.

-> 💡 Tip: Use any sample invoice + PO to quickly test variance detection.
+> 💡 Tip: Try changing the invoice amount to trigger a >3% variance and observe the Risk Verdict.

 ---